otonashixav/solid-flip/README.md

 ## Changelog

+### 0.3.4

+- Apply the previous animation fix to all animations instead of just move where it is most apparent

+### 0.3.3

+- Fix animation jitteryness in firefox

+### 0.3.2

+- Fix opacity values (should not be inherit)

+### 0.3.1

+- Fix readme playground link

 ### 0.3.0

 - A `Transition` component without props will no longer default to having all default transition handlers.
 Instead, they must now be created with the `animateEnter`, `animateExit`, and `animateMove` functions, which implement the handlers using the web animations api.
 Calling them without parameters will use sensible defaults.